Aryainguz/func-utils/README.md

 ---

+### `eventEmitterWithThrottle` Utility

+A utility that combines event emission with a throttling mechanism, ensuring that events are only processed at a defined frequency.
+This is useful for avoiding flood or excessive processing of the same event type.

+#### Features:

+- Throttles event processing based on a time interval.
+- Prevents overloading consumers with frequent events.
+- Supports custom throttle durations for different event types.
+- Useful for event-driven systems and microservices with burst traffic or rate-limited resources.

+---

 ## Description

 These utilities help manage function executions efficiently, improve system resilience, and handle failures gracefully. **Debouncing** waits for a period of inactivity before executing a function, **Throttling** ensures that a function is only executed at regular intervals, **Circuit Breakers** prevent cascading failures, **Rate Limiting** controls request rates, **Logging** helps debug, and **Saga Pattern** ensures reliable distributed transactions.